Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models

 \section{Period change around the median}

 Given this data, we also conduct another population synthesis test.
-We compute the median positive and negative rate of period change from the observed data and check from our population synthesis models the fractions of Cepheid with positive and negative rates of period change that are less than the median value from the observations.
+We compute the median positive and negative rate of period change from the observed data.
+We then check from our population synthesis models the fractions of Cepheid with positive and negative rates of period change that are less than the median value from the observations.
+This is not a strong statistical test, but it does offer insights into physical processes.
 We compute this as a function of initial rotation for different convective core overshooting values of $\alpha_c = 0.0, 0.1$, and $0.2$, and present the histograms in Fig.~\ref{hist} along with showing the data for $\alpha_c = 0.0$ and $0.2$ in Table~\ref{t2}.

 For the case of zero convective core overshooting we find that most Cepheid models have positive rates of period change less than the median value from the observations, about 90\% for all initial rotation rates, with a slight decrease as a function of rotation.
 We find a similar result for Cepheids with negative rates of period change, ranging from about 73\% to 92\%.
-The variation of the rates of positive period can be interpreted as rotational mixing increasing the size of the helium core, hence decreasing the helium burning lifetime during the third crossing of the Cepheid instability strip.
+The variation of the rates of positive period change can be interpreted as rotational mixing increasing the size of the helium core, hence decreasing the helium burning lifetime during the third crossing of the Cepheid instability strip.
 That is, a Cepheid with a more massive helium core will behave like a more massive star without rotational mixing.
-On the other hand the data also suggests that rotation and rotational mixing leads to slow the evolution on the instability strip, at least until an initial rotation rate of 225~km/s is assumed.
+On the other hand the data also suggest that rotation and rotational mixing tends to slow the evolution on the instability strip, at least until an initial rotation rate of 225~km/s is assumed.
 Based on this result, we can conclude that models with zero overshooting are inconsistent with this simple comparison to the median of the observed data such that models suggest that most Cepheids would have rates of positive and negative period change less than the median value from the observations.